Grow Your Organic Traffic

 Older pieces of content are more likely to be outdated than newer pieces.
 Depending on what platform you used to build it, you may be able to sort your website’s content by creation date.
 WordPress offers date-based sorting.

-You can sort your website’s posts and pages by date first to investigate the older pieces of content.
+You can first sort your website’s posts and pages by date to investigate the older pieces of content.

 It may sound complicated, but a content gap analysis is quite simple.
 It’s an optimization process that focuses on finding areas of weaknesses, known as gaps, in your website’s content strategy.